-F. Absences Due to Attendance at Educational Meetings and Conferences.
+- F. Absences Due to Attendance at Educational Meetings and Conferences.
 Approved attendance at educational meetings and conferences may be granted without loss of salary.
 Attendance must be approved in advance by the employee's immediate supervisor in accordance with established guidelines.
-Employees authorized to represent the college or district shall be allowed expenses according to the regulations of the District.
+Employees authorized to represent the District shall be allowed expenses according to the regulations of the District. - G. Closures and Interruptions.
+As provided in the Public Community College Act (110 ILCS 805/3-29.26), full-time employees will be compensated their regular rate of pay for campus closings due to a city, county, or state declaration of a winter weather emergency.
+IECC extends this to include campus closures and interruptions as determined by IECC Administration.
+Non-exempt employees shall report this time as "regular" hours.
+Closures are relevant to location and extend to employees working remotely, based on their primary location.